ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 		- Kraid is now vulnerable to the Plasma Beam, since you can obtain it way earlier now with the "Known Items" hack patched in.
 		- Start With Items (Known Items)

+* New Game+ Item collection & timer is always on so players can keep track of all the items even on a new game.
 * Hard Mode, Time Attack, Main Gallery and Fusion Gallery are all unlocked from the start.
 The Main Gallery also has all 8 images right from the start (this can be changed back with the 'Hide All Gallery Images' optional patch).
 * An option to select either the original behaviour for the Chozo Items, where grabbing them keeps them disabled until you get to Chozodia's boss, or a second option that enables the items as soon as you get them, so you can grab the Space Jump, Plasma Beam and Gravity Suit before even getting to Chozodia and obtaining/cleanup the maps from more items, or just wreck havoc if you can get them early on.